 How will I know if my story has been selected by curators?

-We’ll also email you every time a story is selected for distribution in a topic — make sure to have the email setting enabled for “Notifications on my stories” to receive the emails.
-If your story is not selected, you will not receive a notification beyond the updated status on your story stats page.
+We’ll also email you every time a story is selected for distribution — make sure to have the email setting enabled for “Notifications on my stories” to receive the emails.
+If your story is not selected, you will not receive an email notification.

 What happens if my story is not selected by curators?

-Stories that are not selected by the curators will not be recommended to readers based on their topic interests.
-Readers who follow you on Medium will still see your story in their “New From Your Network” section.
+Stories that are not selected by the curators will not be recommended to readers other than your followers.
+Readers who follow you on Medium will still see your story in their “New from your network” section.

 If you are not in the Medium Partner Program, and your story is not selected, then it will not be part of the metered paywall.

-If you are in the Medium Partner Program, and your story is not selected, then it will still be part of the metered paywall given that the story will still be eligible to earn money from member engagement.
+If you are in the Medium Partner Program and your story is not selected, it will still be part of the metered paywall because it is still eligible to earn money from member engagement.

-What if I don’t want my story to be included in topics, or be part of Medium’s metered paywall?
+What if I don’t want my story to be distributed or be part of Medium’s metered paywall?